 The Boss SYB-5 is the best bass synth pedal because it has a robust selection of features, quality build and craftsmanship, and affordability.
 There are 11 different waveforms to choose from and nice modulations, articulations, and envelopes to alter these waveforms.MORE INFO

-While many would not consider the bass synth as a principle effects pedal that belongs on a pedalboard, it can certainly add some spice to your sound.
+While many would not consider the bass synth as a principal effects pedal that belongs on a pedalboard, it can certainly add some spice to your sound.
 We are all familiar with the synthesizer instrument, which is a basically keyboard that creates synthesized sounds from basic waveforms and manipulates them to form a complex sound.
 The bass synth pedal does something similar but instead of having a keyboard input, your input is your bass guitar.

-A bass synth pedal will basically take signal coming from your bass guitar, process it and convert it into a waveform, which is then further filters by various envelopes and articulations.
+A bass synth pedal will basically take the signal coming from your bass guitar, process it and convert it into a waveform, which is then further filtered by various envelopes and articulations.
 Long story short, a bass synth pedal gives you that futuristic electronic sound that clearly sounds like it came from a computer.

-Since there are not a set of predefined effect sounds for a bass synth, picking out the best bass synth pedal is not exactly easy.
+Since there is not a set of predefined effect sounds for a bass synth, picking out the best bass synth pedal is not exactly easy.
 In other words, we know what distortion and octave pedals should sound like.
 But bass synth pedals can vary so much based on the set of controls offered.

 We played around with tons of bass synth pedals on the market to help you decide on the right bass synth pedal for your setup.
 We played close attention to the amount of controls and the detailing behind them as we feel these are key features that set one pedal apart from another.